StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/step-by-step-guide.md

             * Replace `<file_name>` with the full name of the versioned file you want to install.
 For example, use `cortex-3.2.1-2`.
             * Replace `<major.minor_version>` with the corresponding version directory.
 For example, use `3.2`.

+            !!! tip "Package repository"
+                For details on package organization and naming conventions, see [Cortex Package Repository](cortex-packages.md).

     2. Verify the integrity of the downloaded package.